Annabel Barry

 Selected Recent Publications:

 "The Temptation of Art in Paradise Regained."
-Milton Studies (accepted).
+Milton Studies (forthcoming, spring 2025).

 "How to Do Things While Saying Nothing: Illocutionary Dissimulation in Milkman."
-ELH (forthcoming, winter 2024).
+ELH 91.4 (December 2024).

 "Women's Land and Language: Huntington, Vermont," co-written with Caroline Godard, Anna Park, and Jadie Stillwell.
-Public Books (forthcoming, spring 2024).
+Public Books (29 February 2024).

 "Sally Rooney's Love Plot as Gimmick."
 The Heteropessimism Cluster, ed.
 Annabel Barry, Caroline Godard, and Jane Ward.
 Post45: Contemporaries (13 July 2023).